mostafa6765/lvartisan/README.md

 ```
- monirz\lvartisan\LvartisanServiceProvider
+ monirz\lvartisan\LvartisanServiceProvider::class

 ```
-Viola, You are done!
+Voila, You are done!